Archaeology Camp

 Explore SIU: Unearthing History Archaeology Camp

-Possible side quests include the Pierre Menard home, Fort de Chartes, The James West House, and the Center for Archaeological Investigations Curation Center.
-Learn about Ground Penetrating Radar (GPR), drones, and how to conduct an archaeological dig that uses the latest in technology in addition to the traditional excavation and mapping techniques.
+The camp will involve daily hiking through the hills of the Shawnee National Forest, digging at a real archaeological site in the forest, and nightly activities on the SIU campus.
+Possible side quests include trips to other local archaeological sites and the Center for Archaeological Investigations Curation Center.
+Learn about Ground Penetrating Radar (GPR), Geographic Information System (GIS), and how to conduct an archaeological dig that uses the latest in technology in addition to the traditional excavation and mapping techniques.

 Camp Registration